freenas/freenas-docs/userguide/intro.rst

 ~~

-* The chosen snapshot name and creation date has been added to the roll back warning dialog in
+* The chosen snapshot name and creation date has been added to the rollback warning dialog in
   :menuselection:`Storage --> Snapshots -->` |ui-options|
   :menuselection:`\ --> Rollback`.